ColbyEcology/BI382_2018_Spring/index.md

 1. **Versed in elementary mathematical ecology.** Ecological topics include single-species population models, structured population models, spatial models, two-species population models, and multi-species models.
 Analytical topics include equilibrium, stability, chaos, and stochasticity.
 2. **Proficient in the use of the R programming language and environment to build, analyze, and present ecological models.** This includes understanding and use of R data structures, functional programming, libraries for simulation and analysis of ecological models, and dynamic reports/documents using R Notebooks.
 3. **Familiar with methods of statistical inference.** This includes least squares and maximum likelihood estimators to fit models to data, and using information criteria for evaluate model fit.
+4. **Able to comprehend and (re)create a scientific model.** The "Remodeling project" will include identifying a model in peer-reviewed that can feasibly be recreated, recreate, and critique the model.

 ### Professor information
 Dr. Christopher M. Moore